Acer Predator Triton 300 SE review

 You’ll also get Windows 10 bloatware like Hidden City, Hulu and Roblox.

-The Predator Triton 300 SE comes with a two-year limited warranty.
+The Predator Triton 300 SE comes with a one-year limited warranty.
 See how Acer performed on our Tech Support Showdown and Best and Worst Brands ranking.

 Bottom line